kajal-patel97/eng-48-advanced-bash/README.md

 4. PID
   -  process id
-  kill [pid]
+  - kill [pid]
+  - kill -9 [pid number] (force kills the pid)
 5. eg sleep 120 &
   - the & makes the process run in the background